bodom0015/developer-workflow/README.md

 You should now have a working copy of the source on your local machine.

 #### Synchronization
-Your local repository will not keep itself up-to-date with the changes from the original source repo.
+Your local repository will not automatically keep itself up-to-date with the changes from the original source repo.

 That means that for any modifications made to that repo, you will need to be **Pull** (aka **Merge**) these changes in manually.